Production Bios & Headshots

 John began producing local theatre independently in 1997, and has staged a full season of plays with Merlyn Productions each year since 2009.

-Many moons ago, he appeared in this very rendition of “Snow White and the Seven Dwarfs”, and is delighted to see it continue to entertain new generations of young theatre-goers!
+Many moons ago, he appeared in this timeless rendition of “Snow White and the Seven Dwarfs”, and is delighted to see it continue to entertain new generations of young theatre-goers!